ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/index.md

 * In [`Sessions`](01_sessions) you find a [folder](01_sessions/01_intro/) with an index for each week (session = week).
     * The [README.md](01_sessions/01_intro/README.md) in each session folder gives you an overview of all the readings, assignments, practical exercises, etc. that you have to do for that week - it is your todo list!
 I recommend to start your work with going through that file.
 * In [`Scripts`](02_scripts) you find all scripts.
+    * Scripts are organized by topic.
+This means that I might continuously add content to an existing script, e.g. the setup script, across multiple sessions.
 * In [`Slides`](03_slides) you find all slides.
 * In [`Submissions`](04_submissions) you submit your work each week to the folder with your last name and a folder with the session index.
 You will submit all assignments to the same folder (the one with your last name).
     * Please do not submit files larger than 25 MB.
 Upload large files, e.g., in an Owncloud folder.
 Follow the same folder naming scheme as in Github.